johnwesleyquintero/scalesmart/docs/api/amazon/keyword-trends/documentation.md

 - **Processes CSV Data:** Processes keyword trend data from a CSV file.
 - **Stores Data in Supabase:** Stores the processed data in a Supabase database.
 - **Retrieves and Formats Data:** Retrieves and formats the data for analysis.
+- **Caches Data:** Caches the keyword trend data to improve performance.
 - **Returns JSON Response:** Returns the formatted keyword trend data as a JSON response.

 ## Technical Details